 Kathrine Switzer | First Woman to Enter the Boston Marathon

 Kathrine Switzer on the prejudices women athletes faced, her historic Boston Marathon run, and the doors it opened for other women athletes.
 Kathrine Switzer wasn't the first woman to run the Boston Marathon, but her presence as an official entrant made her a visible and potent threat to the sports world's status quo.
 The simple gesture exploded when an official attacked Switzer on the course.
 The incident was broadcasted worldwide and put a shocking face on the hostility to women's full participation in athletics.
 Her 38 subsequent marathons (she's still running them) include a win in New York in 1974.
 She led the successful drive to get the women's race into the Olympic Games, has won an Emmy for her TV commentary, and is the author of three books, including her memoir, Marathon Woman.
-Switzer's ongoing campaign to help women around the globe empower themselves through the simple act of running made her a 2011 Inductee into the National Women's Hall of Fame.Kathrine presented exceptionally well.
-She was ideal to finish the conference with.
-The audience was enthralled and enjoyed it very much.
-Katherine was able to tie back her life experience a ... keep reading TOWER Financial Advisory Services
+Switzer's ongoing campaign to help women around the globe empower themselves through the simple act of running made her a 2011 Inductee into the National Women's Hall of Fame.Kathrine spoke well and used humour to "warm" the audience. ... keep reading Mitsubishi Motors of New Zealand

 Kathrine identified with our group.
 The audience reaction was very positive.